 A coach is “one who instructs or trains.”
 They teach and guide a group or an individual to uplevel the aspect of the trainee’s life being addressed.
 Health coaches apply this practice as a teacher and guide related to health and wellness.
 The profession is currently very broad; different coaches will have different areas of expertise.
-As defined by the school that conducted my training:

 A health coach is a supportive mentor and wellness authority helping clients feel their best through food & lifestyle changes by tailoring individualized wellness programs to meet their clients’ needs.